Vaccines against RS virus in infants and calves

-The severity of the RS virus prompts much research aimed at developing a vaccine for young children.
-‘You can not simply test such a vaccine on children.
+Because of the severe course of RS infection, research to develop vaccines has been going on for years.
+‘You cannot immediately test a vaccine developed for humans in children or the elderly.
 The standard approach is to test the vaccines in an infection model in rodents.
 However, in this case, the host and virus are not attuned.
 Because rodents are naturally less susceptible to the human virus, an infection is not representative,’ De Jong explains.
 However, infecting calves with the bovine RSV yields a representative pathology; they show the same symptoms as children.

 The developers of human vaccines can use the results in calves to substantiate the viability in children, the researcher continues.
 ‘If calves are protected, this would strongly suggest that the vaccine would show a similar result in children.’